noahjb/novi_cd_test/README.md

 Welcome to the **new** normal.

 ##Workshop Format
 We will be using a pre-configured MEAN container on a virtual integrated development environment.
 It comes preloaded with some of our dependencies, and will have many folders already in place.
-You can safely ignore all of the folders and files in the container _except_ for the folder that contains our respository (`/mean_adsk`).
+You can safely ignore all of the folders and files in the container _except_ for the folder that contains our respository (`mean_adsk`).

-The workshop is split into 3 sections.
 Failure is totally acceptable here and we find it an important part of learning.
 But we don't want that to stop you from progressing.
-To accomplish that, the completed code for each section can be found in their corresponding branch.
-For instance, Branch1 will contain all of the completed code from both Section 0 and Section 1.
+We've made completed code available for each section can be found in their corresponding branch.
+For instance, Branch1 will contain all of the completed code from both Branch0 and Branch1.

 - Starter: This branch is going to be your main branch for development
 - Branch0: Contains completed database connection and model setup
 - Branch1: Contains completed API routes and Angular routes setup
-- Branch2: Contains completed Angular code and HTML view code (Don't worry if this all sounds like martian-speak.
+- Branch2: Contains completed Angular code and HTML view code

+(Don't worry if this all sounds like martian-speak.
 All in due time)

-You can checkout any of the solution branches using the following command:
+You can checkout any of the solution branches using the following command in the CodeAnywhere SSH terminal:

    `git checkout [BRANCH NAME]`